Orioles use 9th-inning walk to beat depleted Marlins 8-7

 Marlins: OF Garrett Cooper (elbow) was moved to the 60-day injured list and will soon undergo season-ending surgery on his non-throwing arm.
 Ng said Cooper has a UCL sprain and a tear in his left elbow and will be sidelined for five months.

 Orioles: LHP Keegan Akin and OF Anthony Santander have completed COVID-19 protocol but must wait a while before returning to the active roster.
-“We want to get them on the field, get them moving around, see how their legs are and make a decision on them the next couple days,” manager Brandon Hyde said.
+“We want to get them on the field, get them moving around, see how their legs are and make a decision on them the next couple days,” Hyde said.
 “Taking a week off and then ramping up to play right away is unrealistic.”
 Akin (0-5, 8.19 ERA) last pitched on July 16 and Santander hasn’t played since July 20.

 UP NEXT